MicrosoftDocs/Viva/Viva/glint/setup/distribution-program-summary.md

 :::image type="content" source="../../media/glint/setup/distribution-exporting-data.png" alt-text="Screenshot of the window that opens to download recipients":::

-When this process is complete, you will receive this message:
+When this process is complete, you'll see this message:

 :::image type="content" source="../../media/glint/setup/distribution-report-downloaded.png" alt-text="Screenshot of the Report Downloaded message.":::